ben-stover/java-coding/README.md

 # java-coding
-A showcase of my coding in Java for peer review.
+An old java coding test for a job interview.